Tools4everBV/HelloID-Conn-Prov-Source-NedapOns-Rooster-Readme/README.md

 - Please note that the pre-offboarding notification will still trigger, even if the person is excluded.

 #### No function data available

 - Since function data is not available, business rules can only be created based on department data.
 It is not possible to create business rules that combine department and function data.
+- The mapping includes a fixed function with ExternalId N01 and the name NedapOnsRooster.

 ## Getting help